everyday-cc/ai/_news/2023-08-26-10x-coders-beware-metas-new-ai-model-boosts-coding-and-debugging-for-free.md

 ---
 category: news
-title: "Meta introduces Code Llama, an AI tool aimed at faster coding and debugging"
+title: "10X coders beware: Meta’s new AI model boosts coding and debugging for free"
 excerpt: "As an extension of Llama 2 (released in July ), Code Llama builds off of weights-available LLMs Meta has been developing since February.
 Code Llama has been specifically trained on source code data sets and can operate on various programming languages, including Python, Java, C++, PHP, TypeScript, C#, Bash scripting, and more."
 publishedDateTime: 2023-08-25T21:14:00Z
 originalUrl: "https://arstechnica.com/information-technology/2023/08/meta-introduces-code-llama-an-ai-tool-aimed-at-faster-coding-and-debugging/"